The History of ...

 The newly completed slipway prior to filling in 1959

-The completed slipway as seen from the opposite side of the canal...
+The completed slipway as seen from the towpath side of the canal...

 (Note the now demolished warehouse far right)